krofkr/pro-analytics-apache-starter/README.md

 # pro-analytics-apache-starter

-This project provides an isolated development environment for Spark, Kafka, and PySpark using local JDK and virtual environments.
+This project provides an isolated development environment for Apache tools like Kafka and PySpark using local JDK and virtual environments.
 Works across macOS, Linux, and Windows (via WSL).

 ---